17 Aug Best Things to do in Koh Chang, Thailand

 Love Beaches?
 Here is What you will find at Koh Phi Phi in Thailand

 Snorkelling: While the beaches offer little opportunity for snorkelling, you can catch sight of some good corals and plenty of fish off Hat Kai Moon (Pearl Beach).
 Other than that, there are some fantastic diving sites a little off the shore from Koh Chang.

-In case you want something more advanced, you can take a full 3-day scuba diving course with PADI certificate.
-It will include a lot of information about marine life, fish and corals.
-There are two sites in Koh Chang with shipwrecks frequented by open water divers.
+In case you want something more advanced, you can take a full 3-day scuba diving course with a PADI certificate.
+It will include much information about marine life, fish and corals.
+There are two sites in Koh Chang with shipwrecks frequented by open-water divers.

-Stand up Paddling (SUP): Stand up paddling is a fast-growing water sport that is now available in Koh Chang.
-A SUP station next to Iyara Seafood is a great spot at the mouth of Klong Prao River.
-SUP Adventure Asia is a business located on Klong Koi Beach who can teach and take you on tours in the area or provide boards if you want to go by yourself.
+Stand-up Paddling (SUP): Stand-up paddling is a fast-growing water sport that is now available in Koh Chang.
+A SUP station next to Iyara Seafood is a great spot at the mouth of the Klong Prao River.
+SUP Adventure Asia is a business located on Klong Koi Beach that can teach and take you on tours in the area or provide boards if you want to go by yourself.

 Ziplining: Koh Chang is thick with mangrove forests and thriving wildlife.
 In the middle of the jungle are activities like rope bridges, Tarzan swings, flying skateboards, and giant zipline offered by tour operators.
 Check out the activity here to book online.

 ATV: An interesting activity in Koh Chang is riding the ATV through the thick forests across water streams that takes you up to some great viewpoints on the island or a trek to a waterfall.
 A guide usually leads the way.
 The ride lasts between 60-90 minutes and can be intense.
 Check out ATV activity in Koh Chang here.

 There are definitely a lot of waterfalls in Koh Chang.
 Some are well, just streams of flowing water.
 Others are gigantic drops of gushing water with a strong current.